Contact Information

 Prerequisite(s)/Permission of Instructor: high school precalculus or equivalent

-This is the standard version of Calculus at the College.
-Considers the calculus of real-valued functions of one variable for students who are planning further coursework in mathematics, a major in the social or physical sciences, or a premedical program.
-Emphasis is placed on a conceptual understanding of calculus, presenting material from symbolic, numerical, and graphical points of view.
-The concepts of limit, continuity, and derivative are developed and applied to algebraic, logarithmic, exponential, and trigonometric functions.
-Applications of the derivative are explored.
+Brief Course Description/Notes: This course considers the calculus of real-valued functions of one variable for students who are planning further course work in mathematics, a major in the social or physical sciences, or the premedical program.
+Emphasis is placed on a conceptual understanding of the calculus, presenting material from symbolic, numerical, and graphical points of view.
+Course content include the theory, evaluation, and

-PHIL 223 Trauma & The Troubled Mind: The Ethics of Trauma
+PHIL 223, Trauma & the Troubled Mind: The Ethics of Trauma

 Instructor Name: MaryCatherine McDonald